msmbuilder/msmbuilder/docs/faq.rst

-the arrays that are being created, which means thinking about the number of data points in your dataset, the number of features, etc. Some algorithms, like :class:`~msmbuilder.cluster.LandmarkHierarchical` let you trace off the memory memory requirement against accuracy.
+the arrays that are being created, which means thinking about the number of data points in your dataset, the number of features, etc. Some algorithms, like :class:`~msmbuilder.cluster.LandmarkHierarchical` let you trace off the memory requirement against accuracy.

 If you're trying to build models with thousands of features, consider running a dimensionality reduction algorithm like